citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

     SELECT create_distributed_table('campaigns', 'company_id');
     SELECT create_distributed_table('ads', 'company_id');

-Sharding all tables on the company identifier allows Citus to store all data for
+Sharding all tables on the company identifier allows Citus to `colocate <colocation>`_ all the tables and allow for features like primary keys, foreign keys and complex joins across your cluster.
-a single company on a single node and provide full SQL coverage for queries for a particular company.
-To understand the benefits of using this approach, you can visit our blog post here.
+You can learn more about the benefits of this approach `here <https://www.citusdata.com/blog/2016/10/03/designing-your-saas-database-for-high-scalability/>`_.

 We could now go ahead and load data into these tables.
-You can download sample files for all the tables from: a, b and c.
-Once you have these files, you can go ahead and load them using the standard PostgreSQL `\COPY` command.
+You can download sample files for all the tables here: companies, campaigns and ads.
+Once you have these files, you can go ahead and load them using the standard PostgreSQL :code:`\COPY` command.

 ::

-    \copy companies from 'companies.csv';
+    \copy companies from 'companies.csv' WITH CSV;
-    \copy campaigns from 'campaigns.csv';
+    \copy campaigns from 'campaigns.csv' WITH CSV;
-    \copy ads from 'ads.csv';
+    \copy ads from 'ads.csv' WITH CSV;

 Running queries and modifications
 ---------------------------------

 Now that the data is loaded, let's go ahead and run some queries.

-Lets start with a very simple count query to see how many companies we have.
+You could start with a simple count query to see how many companies we have data for.

 ::

     SELECT count(*) from companies;

-A more interesting query for a company to run would be to see details about its top 10 campaigns.
+A more interesting query for a company to run would be to see details about its campaigns with maximum budget.
-We could do that by running something like the below.
+We could do that by running the below query.

 ::

-    SELECT name, cost_model, state, monthly_budget FROM campaigns where company_id = 5 ORDER BY monthly_budget LIMIT 10;
+    SELECT name, cost_model, state, monthly_budget
+    FROM campaigns
+    WHERE company_id = 5
+    ORDER BY monthly_budget DESC
+    LIMIT 10;

-As we sharded the data on company_id, we can also run a join query across multiple table.
-An example would be the query below to see information about your running campaigns which receive the most clicks and impressions.
+Next, we can also run a join query across multiple tables to see information about running campaigns which receive the most clicks and impressions.

 ::

-    SELECT campaigns.id, campaigns.name, campaigns.monthly_budget, sum(impressions_count) as total_impressions, sum(clicks_count) as total_clicks
+    SELECT campaigns.id, campaigns.name, campaigns.monthly_budget,
+           sum(impressions_count) as total_impressions, sum(clicks_count) as total_clicks
     FROM ads, campaigns
     WHERE ads.company_id = campaigns.company_id
-    AND campaigns.company_id = 7
+    AND campaigns.company_id = 5
     AND campaigns.state = 'running'
     GROUP BY campaigns.id, campaigns.name, campaigns.monthly_budget
     ORDER BY total_impressions, total_clicks;